time4tea/gopro-dashboard-overlay/docs/bin/README.md

 You can also provide a custom setting for the "filter_complex" argument in `ffmpeg`.
 Mostly you'll not need to do this, but to get certain GPU accelerations, you might need this.

+The filter arguments are only used when overlaying onto a video, and in this case input 0 is the gopro movie, and input 1 is the overlay.

 ```json
 {
   "profile-name": {